Readers Note: My tribute below was first published June 6, 2007.

 Pulling out of the harbor that night we passed a Liberty ship, going the same way.

 The ship was gray against the gray water and the gray sky, and standing on her decks, packed solidly together, khaki, silent and unmoving, were American troops.
 No one waved and no one called.
 The crowded gray ship and the empty white ship sailed slowly out of the harbor toward France.

-Now, a few days after D-Day, correspondent Ernie Pyle walks along Omaha Beach.
+And on the day following D-Day correspondent Ernie Pyle walked along Omaha Beach.
 Here's part of what he told Americans back home:

 You can still see the foxholes they dug at the very edge of the water, in the sand and the small, jumbled rocks that form part of the beach.

 Medical corpsmen attended the wounded as best they could.
 Men were killed as they stepped out of landing craft.
 An officer whom I knew got a bullet through the head just as the door of his landing craft was let down.
 Some men were drowned.

 Our men were pinned down for a while, but finally they stood up and want through, and so we took that beach and accomplished our landing.
 We did it with every advantage on the enemy's side and every disadvantage on ours.

 Pyle titled his account "A Pure Miracle" , and explained why he wrote it:

 In this column I want to tell you what the opening of the second front in this one sector entailed, so that you can know and appreciate and forever be humbly grateful to those both dead and alive who did it for you.Know, appreciate, and forever be humbly grateful.